graezykev/dev-container/README.md

-# Dev Container - Why Do I Need It
+# Dev Container - Why I Need It

 ## It Works on My Machine